suvrotica/SuvroTuitionBlog/src/lib/posts/Bloke.md

 So toodles and eat all my shit noodles, <br>
 And yes, <i>do</i> draw <i>deep</i> inside, my fart down.<br>
 Come part those legs you bitch-ass cunt, <br>
-Your god is a fictional fat-ass clown.<br>
+Your god is a fictional feces Indian brown.<br>
 </div>